 Bill Hutzel, professor of mechanical engineering technology, notes that the Biowall’s technology has been improving since its 2011 inception.
 “It has become increasingly automated in terms of airflow, lighting and water.
 We have a much better handle on how to maintain healthy and thriving plants and on the Biowall’s air-cleaning characteristics.”

-Sangjun Eom, graduate research assistant in engineering technology, and Richard Voyles, professor of robotics engineering technology, are working to improve food safety and quality by connecting food storage products to wireless networks in smart homes.
+Sangjun Eom, graduate research assistant in engineering technology, and Richard Voyles, professor of electrical and computer engineering technology, are working to improve food safety and quality by connecting food storage products to wireless networks in smart homes.
 They’re working with Tupperware Brands Corporation to design a product which can monitor the food it’s storing, report on its inventory levels, and change environmental conditions as needed to preserve it longer.

 “If the humidity or temperature need to be adjusted, Smart Tupperware will be able to send a message to your smart thermostat or smart refrigerator,” Eom said.